ipfs/ipfs-docs/docs/concepts/nodes.md

 - The [`stabilize-dht` patch](https://github.com/ipfs/go-ipfs/tree/feat/stabilize-dht) has been applied.
 - Used by both Go-IPFS and JS-IPFS nodes.
 - JS-ipfs nodes remain connected to the libp2p swarm ports of all preload nodes by having preload nodes on the bootstrap list.
 - Often on the same _server_ as a [delegate routing node](#delegate-routing), though both the delegate routing service and preload service are addressed differently.
 This is done by having different multiaddrs that resolve to the same machine.
-View their configurations for more details: [preload config](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L36-L39), [delegate config](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L14-L17)
 - Preload nodes are in the default JS-IPFS configuration as bootstrap nodes, so they will maintain libp2p swarm connections to them at all times.
-    - They are [configured](https://github.com/ipfs/js-ipfs/blob/master/packages/ipfs-core/src/runtime/config-nodejs.js#L29-L39) as regular bootstrap nodes, but have the string 'preload' in their multiaddrs.
+    - They are configured as regular bootstrap nodes, but have the string 'preload' in their multiaddrs.

 Limitations of a preload node: